How to buy a summer sportcoat (the complete 2020 guide)

 The warm weather has arrived.
 So much so, that I am writing this article as I lounge at the pool.
 It would be nice if every office had a pool, and along with it, the flexibility to jump in whenever you wanted to cool off.
-But if that’s not the case, there is something else you can do: you can keep your cool by dressing smarter with a summer sport coat.
-So, how do you go about shopping for a summer weight sportcoat?
+But if that’s not the case, there is something else you can do: you can keep your cool by dressing smarter with a summer sportcoat.
+So, how do you go about shopping for one?

 I can’t think of any other item of clothing that can have more of an impact on helping you stay cool than swapping out your heavy suit jacket for a lighter alternative.